 Step 2: Don't Take Recording Lightly

 The second step of a great vocal mix is to get an excellent recording.
 Pre-mixing is just as important as post-mixing, so make sure you don't skimp out on these steps.
 Here are some general vocal mixing tips to keep in mind during the recording stage.

 Remove Unwanted Background Noise

 You'll want to start by isolating the vocal as much as possible.
-Your room should be fairly "dead", so if you were to clap, you wouldn't hear any echo, or reflections of the sound off of the panels in your DIY vocal booth.
-Acoustic treatment deserves an article of its own, but do what you can to keep the vocal sound as pure as possible.
+Your room should be fairly "dead", so if you were to clap, you wouldn't hear any echo , or reflections of the sound off of the panels in your DIY vocal booth.
+Acoustic treatment is also of great importance, but do what you can to keep the vocal sound as pure as possible.
 Utilizing professional sound panels, foam, bass traps, and anything you can to cut out unwanted noise is always a great approach.

 Select the Right Microphone

 Make sure you're selecting the right microphone based on your vocalist and session type.
 Ribbon microphones, condenser microphones, and dynamic microphones all have radically different sound profiles, so make sure you know your equipment.
 Doing so will provide better lead vocals and protect your equipment for years to come.